jetendo/jetendo-css-framework/readme.txt

 	Offsets are disabled on mobile devices.
 Below the 992 breakpoint, the offset class is reset back to the normal left margin of the grid column class.

 Sidebars
 	The framework makes it easy to define sidebars without having to type exact pixel dimensions.
 These classes are designed to automatically switch to responsive fluid 100% columns at 992 and below.

+	We found a problem with fluid images when using z-fill-width in internet explorer 9-11 which appears to be unfixable.
+If you run into this problem, you will need to stop using z-fill-width.

 	z-left-sidebar, z-right-sidebar and z-fill-width can be used to make sidebars quickly.